 The Free Method (You only invest your time)

-Ok, it’s not completely free, but you will only need a little bit of money in order to set up everything, for example, a domain name from NameCheap only costs about $10 a year with free whois included, and web hosting can be about $2.95 per month if you go with BlueHost, or another web hosting company.
+Ok, it’s not completely free, (since time is money) but you will only need a little bit of money in order to set up everything, for example, a domain name from NameCheap only costs about $10 a year with free whois included, and web hosting can be about $2.95 per month if you go with BlueHost, or another web hosting company.
 See my guide on how to create a website here.

 These days hosting a website is pretty cheap, so you don’t need to worry about that too much.
 Anyway, this is the bare minimum that you would need to spend in order to get started with affiliate marketing.